-The College’s graduation award ceremony takes place each year at Hull City Hall, a short walk away from the College and in a central location within the city.
+The college’s graduation award ceremony takes place each year at Hull City Hall, a short walk away from our campus and in a central location within the city.

 The ceremony for students that completed their studies in 2020, will take place on Monday 8th November.
 For students that have completed their studies in 2021, the graduation ceremony for you will be held on Tuesday 9th November.

 The ceremony will begin at 1pm with students able to arrive for their gowns from 10am-12pm in the Mortimer Suite at the venue.
 We do need to make students aware there is a possibility the ceremony dates may have to be postponed again if there are any Covid restrictions placed on large gatherings, and the venue have warned us Hull City Hall may still be used as a vaccination centre even beyond Monday 25th October.
 We will of course keep students updated throughout the next few months if there are any changes.